Buyer’s Guide: Rollstock Vacuum Packaging Equipment

 2. Loading Station

 After the film has advanced from the forming station, your products can then be placed into the formed pockets at the loading station.
-Programming in a delay between cycles may be useful if more time is needed between film advances.
+Programming in a delay between cycles can be useful for a product that needs more time between film advances.

 3. Sealing Station

-Top Web (non-forming web): Each machine manufacturer will provide specs for the film width, core size, and maximum roll diameter.
-This information can then be used to source film from a reliable supplier.
+Top Web (non-forming web): Machine manufacturers will provide specs for film width, core size, and maximum roll diameter.
+Then, film is sourcable through a reliable supplier using this information.

 Thickness: Since this film type does not go through a forming process, 2.5/3 mil film will suffice for most applications.
 However, heavier 4 or 5 mil films may be appropriate to provide higher puncture resistance for bone-in meats.